 If you look at the latex itself, you can see that there are little pinholes across the surface of the foam.
 This is just an extra way to let air flow through the mattress and make sure that the sleeping surface temperature never gets too hot.

 What Makes Zenhaven Stand Out?

 - It is flippable, meaning it has both a firm side and a soft side.
-This helps maximize the chances you get the right firmness level for you
+This helps maximize the chances that you get the right firmness level for you.

 - It contains natural latex, which is open-celled and very breathable.
 There should be no issues with sleeping hot with this mattress